 27 July 2012: Arsenal lost a pre-season game against Man City as some supporters became anxious about the club’s direction following the departure of Robin van Persie and Alex Song.
 It was one of 12 pre-season matches that summer.

 27 July 2014: Arsenal announced the signing of David Ospina from Nice for a fee

 quoted in the press of around £3m, with Ospina replacing Fabianski.
 By early 2015 Ospina had become first choice keeper.

-28 July 1901: Bill Seddon born in Clapton and after playing junior football moved to Gillingham, and had an unsuccessful trial with Villa before coming to Arsenal in December 1924.
+28 July 1901: Bill Seddon born in Clapton.
+After playing junior football he moved to Gillingham, and had an unsuccessful trial with Villa before coming to Arsenal in December 1924.

 28 July 1951: Ray Kennedy born.
-He was initially rejected by Stanley Matthews, when he was manager at Port Vale as an apprentice being told at the age of 16 that he was “too slow to be a footballer”.
+He was initially rejected as an apprentice by Stanley Matthews, when he was manager at Port Vale, being told at the age of 16 that he was “too slow to be a footballer”.

 28 July 1970: A pre-season friendly away to Gothenburg Alliance started the season

 that no one who was there could ever forget.
 Arsenal won 4-2 with goals from George (2), McNab and Graham.